TinyCircuits/TinyCircuits-Whisker-Color-Sensor-AST1004/README.md

-# TinyCircuits Whisker Color Sensor
+# TinyCircuits Wireling Color Sensor
-# AST1004 Rev 1
+# AST1004 Rev 2

-The design files are located under design_files/ for the TinyCircuits AST1004 Rev 1 PCB.
-This is a whisker board which measures the color and temperature of ambient or reflected light and also features a low power mode.
+The design files are located under design_files/ for the TinyCircuits AST1004 Rev 2 PCB.
+This is a Wireling board which measures the color and temperature of ambient or reflected light and also features a low power mode.
 Output resolution is 16-bit per each channel (Red, Green, and Blue).
 Includes bright white LEDs to aid sensing applications that can be toggled on or off.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.